The Energy Efficiency Directive (27/EU/2012) ‘ESOS’

 A large company in the UK is defined as having 250 or more employees or has an annual turnover of €50m (£44,845,000) and a balance sheet of €43m (£38,566,700) as at 31st December 2018 using Bank of England exchange rates.

 CLS Energy auditors conducted well over 150 compliant ESOS Audits across four-member states with 87% of our Phase 1 customers returning to carry out their ESOS Phase 2 with us.
 Environment Agency randomised checks demonstrated all of our assessments as compliant.
 We have assessed well over 350 sites and profiled more than 150 fleets.

 It is important to note that fleet qualifications are not demanded of most ESOS registers.
 Where fleet represents a company’s Significant Energy Consumer (SEC) , it is important to appoint an assessor that specialises in fleet.
 Otherwise, the assessment may not be compliant and may result in meaningless recommendations.

 As well as being a Chartered Fellow of the Energy Institute (FEI) Alan Asbury is one of only six such people registered with the Energy Institute to conduct fleet assessments.

 The deadline for compliance and notification of Phase 2 completion was 5th December 2019.
 If you feel you may need to comply, please get in contact.

 Companies that have recently achieved these thresholds, may not be required to conduct ESOS for Phase 2.

-Contact us for a confidential and no obligation discussion and advice on how we can assist you to establish this, and if mandated, deliver compliance alongside some highly significant efficiency, cost and carbon savings averaging over 18%.
+If you are yet to comply or feel you may need to, contact us for a confidential and no obligation discussion and advice on how we can assist you to establish, and if mandated, deliver compliance alongside some highly significant efficiency, cost and carbon savings averaging over 18%.